loadays/pelican-site/content/pages/cfp_info.md

-Title: Call-for-Presentation
+Title: Call for Presentation
 Status: hidden

-## LOADays Call-for-Presentation 2013 ##
+## LOADays Call-for-Presentation 2014 ##
 The CFP is open until __12th of March__.